solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 *) _Grundzüge_, 1910, p.
 119.

 Numerous and very careful observations of specimens and sections have shown me beyond any doubt that specimens of _Parkeria_ are lithomorphic lumps of nummulitic limestone, with the nummulites almost obliterated, and with the lithomorph pattern in the form of concentric zones and radial spokes.
 I can actually see with the naked eye the faint circular and oval outlines of nummulites about an inch in diameter on the surface of a large specimen in the Natural History Museum.
 A lens (10x) shows some of the structure of the worn-down shells, _viz._ edges of spiral lamina, radial alar prolongations, and traces of willow pattern.
-Under high powers, too, I can see series of nummulitic disk structures both in the "fibres" and in the "spaces."
-Parkeria then is a lithomorph of similar nature to an oolitic granule, but the latter is only a minute part of one shell, and the former a mass of many shells.
+Under high powers, too, I can see series of nummulitic disk structures both in the "fibres" and in the "spaces." _Parkeria_ then is a lithomorph of similar nature to an oolitic granule, but the latter is only a minute part of one shell, and the former a mass of many shells.

-If I had believed in the fossil nature of Parkeria and of Beatricea I would probably have made the former a synonym of the latter.
-The supposed central Ammonite or tabulated cone of Parkeria may be compared with the hollow tabulated space in Beatricea; and the concentric wavy pattern of the latter is rather like that of the Parkeria pattern, though less elaborate.
+If I had believed in the fossil nature of _Parkeria_ and of Beatricea I would probably have made the former a synonym of the latter.
+The supposed central Ammonite or tabulated cone of _Parkeria_ may be compared with the hollow tabulated space in Beatricea; and the concentric wavy pattern of the latter is rather like that of the _Parkeria_ pattern, though less elaborate.
 It is significant too that A. Hyatt regarded Beatricea as a Cephalopod!
 Again, Carter describes a _Parkeria nodosa_, and Billings a _Beatricea nodulosa_.

 Many circumstances conspired to deceive investigators, but especially the apparent existence of "fibres" and "spaces"; and when specimens were found with empty spaces between fibres, and with spaces filled in with silica, the deception became complete.

-The genesis of Parkeria may have been somewhat as follows: a nummulitic limestone permeated by water charged with carbonic acid and super-saturated with carbonate of lime; lowering of solvent power, and deposition of the lime in concentric and radial precipitations over sundry areas; occasional dissolving out of the more soluble spaces between the less soluble fibres, the spaces being left empty or filled in with silica; and segregation of the hard spheres from the softer matrix.
+The genesis of _Parkeria_ may have been somewhat as follows: a nummulitic limestone permeated by water charged with carbonic acid and super-saturated with carbonate of lime; lowering of solvent power, and deposition of the lime in concentric and radial precipitations over sundry areas; occasional dissolving out of the more soluble spaces between the less soluble fibres, the spaces being left empty or filled in with silica; and segregation of the hard spheres from the softer matrix.

-In the Geological Survey Memoir, _Cretaceous Rocks_, 1., 1900, Parkeria is recorded as a Hydrozoan, and the Cambridge Greensand specimens as "derived" fossils.
+In the Geological Survey Memoir, _Cretaceous Rocks_, 1., 1900, _Parkeria_ is recorded as a Hydrozoan, and the Cambridge Greensand specimens as "derived" fossils.
 Even so, the spherical shape is due primarily rather to the concretionary nature of the objects than to the fact of their having been rolled about.

-Green (? glauconitic) grains are common in Parkeria, as also, and to a much greater extent, in the nummulite zone of the Lower Barton Beds.
+Green (? glauconitic) grains are common in _Parkeria_, as also, and to a much greater extent, in the nummulite zone of the Lower Barton Beds.

-There are Fulwell concretions very similar to Parkeria, but without the finer traceries (Fig. 32).
+There are Fulwell concretions very similar to _Parkeria_, but without the finer traceries (Fig. 32).
 In both the Permian and Cretaceous lithomorphs the matrix is nummulitic.

 Loftusia